panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 By default `React.memo()` does a [shallow](https://github.com/facebook/react/blob/v16.8.6/packages/shared/shallowEqual.js) comparison of props and objects of props.

-To customize the props comparison you can use the second argument to indicate an equality check function:
+To customize the props comparison, you can use the second argument to indicate an equality check function:

 ```javascript
 React.memo(Component, [areEqual(prevProps, nextProps)]);